Why could choosing open source software help your business avoid costly mistakes?

 - Activity, Apache Tomcat, HSQLDB – are all high-quality solutions with paid support available

 At Haulmont we have been creating complex enterprise solutions since 2008.
-We launched our CUBA technology platform and development tools in 2015.
-Today CUBA is used by 23,000 developers across the world.
-We use CUBA to develop our own internal systems, products and custom solutions which are used by over 400 companies across 40 countries worldwide.
+We launched our CUBA (now Jmix) technology platform and development tools in 2015.
+Today CUBA (now Jmix) is used by 23,000 developers across the world.
+We use CUBA (now Jmix) to develop our own internal systems, products and custom solutions which are used by over 400 companies across 40 countries worldwide.